jourquin/Nodus/README.md

 The [Checkstyle](https://checkstyle.org) and [SpotBugs](https://spotbugs.github.io) plugins are used in Eclipse in order to write code that adheres to the Google Java coding standard and to look for bugs in Java code.

+Since Nodus 8.4, OpenAI [Codex](https://github.com/openai/codex) is used to detect potential bugs in the code.
+The Codex model is a descendant of GPT-3 and is trained on both natural language and billions of lines of source code from publicly available sources, including code in public repositories on GitHub.

 ## Uninstall